ninad-kul/Analysis-of-Player-tracking-data-from-Deep-Learning-model/README.md

 1. Nearby players i.e. having distance less than 100 pixels. (done)
 2. Total distance covered by the player in pixels during the rally. (in progress)
-3. Average speed of the player in pixels per second (in progress) Attaching the python colab script
+3. Average speed of the player in pixels per second (in progress)

+Attaching the python colab script.

+Tried doing it by using object oriented features to gets hands dirty in it.